 EDITH’S STORY SO FAR

 Edith Gwendoline Rees was born in Dowlais, Glamorganshire, in late 1874, to Catherine Eleanor Jenkins and Richard Posthumous Rees, both chemists, her father also Mayor of Merthyr in 1918.
 In 1899 she married her contemporary (born 1873) Henry Evans, Welsh professor of music, in Brecon.
 Edith was herself an accomplished violinist.
-They had two sons, the eldest of which, Horace, (born 1903) became a distinguished doctor and physician to the King, later becoming Baron Merthyr Tydfil.
-Their second son Hubert, born 1905, became an Indian civil servant.
+They had two sons, the eldest of which, Horace, (born 1903) became a distinguished doctor and physician to King George VI (and Queen Mary), later becoming Baron Merthyr Tydfil.
+He was also Royal Physician to Queen Elizabeth II Their second son Hubert, born 1905, became an Indian civil servant went on to become British Ambassador to Nicaragua (1952-54) and South Korea (1957-1961).

-Edith is probably the Mrs E.G. Evans supporting the church in Prescot, NE of Liverpool, (see link) though at the time (1891) we would not expect her to use her own initials – though perhaps later in reference to her gift there her own initials were used.
+Edith was also the Mrs E.G. Evans supporting the church in Prescot, NE of Liverpool, (see link) though at the time (1891) we would not expect her to use her own initials – though perhaps later in reference to her gift there her own initials were used.

 Henry Evans died on 23rd July 1914 at the age of 41, leaving Edith to bring up their two sons (at the time 11 and 9).
 At the time they were living in Liverpool – subsequently she moved to London and lived in a number of apartments in central London.